 Wet Macular Degeneration (AMD)

 Wet AMD accounts for approximately 10 percent of all AMD cases, but is responsible for 90 percent of legal blindness.
-Macular degeneration, also known as […]
+Wet AMD develops as a result of abnormal blood vessels that form under the retina, and leak blood and fluid into the macula.
+Wet AMD is the more advanced stage of AMD, with dry AMD usually preceding it.

 Read MoreProtecting Yourself From Macular Degeneration